LukeB101/Mega-Bit-tmp/modified-DAL/README.txt

-This folder contain our modified Micro:bit-DAL code.
+This folder contains our modified Micro:bit-DAL code.

 Demonstrations are in the DEMO directory and include links to YouTube videos.